-Symptoms most often occur within 48-96 hours after the last drink.
-However, they may occur up to 7 - 10 days after the last drink.
+Symptoms most often occur within 48 to 96 hours after the last drink.
+But, they can occur 7 to 10 days after the last drink.

 Symptoms may get worse quickly, and can include:

-Seizures (may occur without other symptoms of DTs)
+Seizures (may occur without other symptoms of DTs):

 Symptoms of alcohol withdrawal, including: